 There are several items to consider as you prepare for year-end planning.

 Balance Sheet Checklist

 - Make sure your assets match your liability and equity on your balance sheet.

-- Adjust inventory, prepaids, etc. as needed.
+- Adjust inventory, prepaids, security deposits, etc. as needed.

 Profit and Loss Checklist